iai-group/sigir2017-table/README.md

 - Population: All the core evaluation of population tasks are provided here.
 - Output: The output files can only be requested by email now.

+## Run files
+You can download all the runfiles [here](https://gustav1.ux.uis.no/downloads/sigir2019-table2vec/runfiles.zip).

 ## Data
 The data we used are public data sets:
 - DBpedia 2015-10